Nelson Tasman alerts

-For more inormation contact the Nelson Regional Visitor Centre
+For more information contact the Nelson Visitor Centre.

 - Bookings phone: +64 3 546 8210.

-For more information contact the Nelson Regional Visitor Centre.
+For more information contact the Nelson Visitor Centre.

-For more information contact the Nelson Lakes Visitor Centre.
+For more information contact the Rotoiti / Nelson Lakes Visitor Centre.

 - Lower Wangapeka Track: Extreme caution required.
 Trampers need to exercise extreme caution when crossing a large slip on the lower Wangapeka Track.
 The slip is located approximately 1.5 hours walk from Rolling Junction road end.
 In October 2012 this massive slip created a 15 metre high natural dam and a new lake approximately 1 kilometre long and up to a depth of 20 metres.
 When crossing the slip trampers should move quickly, following the marked route and if possible use a spotter to watch for falling rocks.
 In heavy rainfall, trampers downstream of the dam should move to at least 20m above the Wangapeka river bed level if they see the water suddenly become discoloured.